 Dr. Ed Mihalkanin is an Associate Professor in the Department of Political Science.
 His specialties include International Relations, Latin America - Government and Politics, US Diplomacy.
 Dr. Mihalkanin earned his B.A. in Political Science from Bradley University and his M.A. in International Affairs and Ph.D. in International Relations from The American University.
 He has been with Texas State since 1990 and has taught a variety of Junior level and Graduate courses.
 Dr. Mihalkanin has put considerable effort into University programs, organizations and committees such as Fulbright Evaluation Committee, the Presidential Upper Level Scholarship Selection Committee as well as serving as a faculty advisor to Sigma Pi Epsilon, Pi Sigma Alpha and the SWT Water Skit Team among many others.
 He has also served as the Graduate Advisor for the M.A. in Political Science from 1999-2004.
-In the community, Ed Mihalkanin served on the San Marcos City Council from 1998-2000 and from 2001-2007.
+In the community, Ed Mihalkanin served on the San Marcos City Council from 1998-2000, from 2001-2007, and had currently served since 2016.
 He also served San Marcos as Chair of the Mayor’s Blue Ribbon Committee on Tourism and Chair for the Tourism Product Development Committee among other memberships.

 POSI 2310 (GOVT 2301) Principles of American Government

 A survey of the principles of political science, of the American system of government, and of the origins and development of the constitutions of the United States and Texas.

 PS 3351 Introduction to International Studies

 This core seminar identifies critical interdisciplinary questions that will be examined in all courses in the International Studies Program.

 This course will expose the students to films which explicitly address political issues such as racism in the United States, the conflict between public duty and private conscience, and politics and media manipulation, and the role of perception in all the actions people take.